Early in my journey of learning about money, I noticed a very odd disconnect.

 And yet, lots of people struggle with money.

 Why is that?
-With so much guidance so close at hand, why is money so hard for so many people to figure out?
+With so much guidance so close at hand, why is successful money management so difficult for so many?

 I believe it’s because too many people aren’t clear about the purpose of their lives.
 They’re living reactive lives, bouncing from one popular message about what matters to another.

 The only way to understand the purpose of money is to understand the purpose of life.
-And the only way to achieve truly meaningful success is to orient our use of money around our life purpose.
+And the only way to manage money effectively is to orient our use of money around our life purpose.

 The English writer Samuel Johnson once said, “People need to be reminded more often than they need to be instructed.”